nikbearbrown/NanoLex/Data/NanoLex_1.md

 **Definition:** 'Administration, intranasal' refers to the delivery of therapeutic agents through the nasal cavity, where the medication rapidly enters the bloodstream via the rich vascularization of the nasal mucosa.
 This route is particularly useful for substances that are poorly absorbed through the gastrointestinal tract, require rapid onset of effects, or are subject to significant first-pass metabolism if taken orally.

-**Part-of-Speech:** Noun Phrase.
+the part-of-speech is  Noun Phrase.
 'Administration, intranasal' functions as a noun phrase in medical and pharmacological contexts, specifying a particular method of drug delivery.

 **Classification:** Medical Procedure; Drug Delivery Method.
 Intranasal administration is classified under broader medical procedures that involve drug delivery, particularly focusing on non-invasive and systemic routes.